Overview

 StudentAdmin Roster Photos, Approved forms of ID, and Additional Costs

 Official student ID photos found in the Student Admin roster tool can be used to confirm the identity of students participating in class activities and assessments.
-Student photo submission through the One Card office includes a process of verifying the student photo against a government issued ID making the roster photo valid for student authentication.
-If faculty will use the roster photos in their authentication process, they should request that all students ensure they have a photo submitted through the One Card office by following directions here: https://onecard.uconn.edu/the-one-card/online-photo-submission/.
+Student photo submission through the One Card office includes a process of verifying the student photo against a government-issued ID making the roster photo valid for student authentication.
+If faculty will use the roster photos in their authentication process, they should request that all students ensure they have a photo submitted through the One Card office by following the directions here: https://onecard.uconn.edu/the-one-card/online-photo-submission/.
 All students, regardless of standing and campus have been encouraged to follow these steps prior to the start of the Spring semester.
 Acceptable IDs for the StudentAdmin upload include State Issued Driver’s License, State Identification Card, Military Identification Card, Passport/Visa, Permanent Residence Card

 There can be no additional cost to students in order to complete Authentication processes.